ezyy-cloud/gringo/README.md

 ## 👥 Authors

-- All contributors to the GringoX project
+- All contributors to the Gringo project